 Amir H. Rezvani, Professor Emeritus in Psychiatry and Behavioral Sciences

-Overall, these activities will help students to better understand the problem of drug abuse and addiction in our society and to choose more efficient approaches for prevention, diagnosis, intervention and treatment as well as policy making.
+Overall, this course will help students to better understand the problem of drug abuse and addiction and choose more efficient approaches for prevention, diagnosis, intervention and treatment as well as policy making.